Do Go On - 350 - Arctic Badass Peter Freuchen

 He can do that.

-Yeah, he's got like that thick wiry beard.
+Yeah, he's got like a fat, thick, wiry beard.

 Yeah, he feels like a man who's going to be okay.

-He looks a bit like me if I'd had the secret serum from Captain America.
+He looks a bit like me if I'd had this secret serum from Captain America.

 Yes.